3box/keramik/keramik/src/simulation.md

 # Simulation

 To run a simulation, first define a simulation.
+Available simulation types are
+- `ipfs-rpc` - A simple simulation that writes and reads to IPFS
+- `ceramic-simple` - A simple simulation that writes and reads events to two different streams, a small and large model
+- `ceramic-write-only` - A simulation that only performs updates on two different streams
+- `ceramic-new-streams` - A simulation that only creates new streams

+Using one of these scenarios, we can then define the configuration for that scenario:

 ```yaml
 # basic.yaml
 ---